Ian32-del/yolo/explanation2.md

-# Project Title
+# Project Explanation

 ## Overview

 This project aims to provision and configure an environment using both Terraform and Ansible.
-The primary goal is to set up a similar infrastructure stack as created in stage 1, using Vagrant for server provisioning and Docker for containerization.
-The project is organized into multiple stages for better management and scalability.
+The primary goal is to set up a similar infrastructure stack as was created in stage 1, using Vagrant for server provisioning and Docker for containerization.
+The project is divided into multiple stages for better organization and scalability.

 ## Project Structure

+The directory structure for the project is as follows:

 your-project-root/
 ├── stage-1-Ansible-root/